CA-DevTest/SV-as-Code/README.md

 # Service Virtualization as Code

 CA Service Virtualization as Code (SV as Code) provides development teams with a new, lightweight way to define virtual services and reduce time to value.

 SV as Code is built by software developers specifically for other software developers.
 At the core, SV as Code is a lightweight, powerful Java library that provides a simple to use API so you can create and run virtual services as a part of jUnit testing.

-Create and run HTTP virtual service definitions directly in your unit testing code.
+You can create and run HTTP virtual service definitions directly in your unit testing code.

-HTTP virtual services are completely transparent to an application under test and do not require any configuration tweaks.
+Even better, the HTTP virtual services are completely transparent to an application under test and so you don't need to make any configuration tweaks.

 [How to use SV as Code](https://docops.ca.com/sv-as-code/en)